nyahehnagi/coding-challenge/coding-challenge9/README.md

 Started out with this trying to use the factory pattern for the transactions.
 It didn't quite work and was starting to get fiddly.
 I thought if a bit fiddly then it was not the right pattern.
 So I went with an interface for a transaction and then implemented each of the transaction types from there

-Within GameLedger, I have created various functions to generate transactions.
-There's some additional logic to ensure that each transaction is created properly.
-If the client tries to create an invalid transaction of any type an exception is raised.
-Tests have been created to check these exceptions along with succesful transactions

 ### Stuff I am not sure about or needs some more work

-1. Whether a transaction should check if something can be purchased - should that be something a Location does?
+1. Whether a transaction should check if something can be purchased - should that be something a Location does? - I have since changed this and used an interface named IPurchasable - no need to check now, as you have to pass a Location that can be purchased
 2. Should I be testing for transaction return types in my tests?
 Or more to the point should adding a transaction through the gameledger even return a transaction - perhaps it should just do it.. and that's that
 3. Building on a location - I'm still in mixed minds whether a Location should track this or whether this is done via the ledger or even elsewhere - currently I do it via Location.
 4. Is it OK to raise exceptions when instantiating an object with imcompatible constructor parameters?
+I have since changed the design and no longer need exceptions due to changes in how I've designed the interfaces.

 ### Things I have learned from this exercise